Makyah in nursing school

 Want to help kids like Makyah?

 Bring a toy (or two or three) to your local America’s Car-Mart.
 We’ll take it from there.
-In December, our Car-Mart associates will deliver the toys to the kids at 25 children’s hospitals in our 12-state area.
-Learn more about our Holiday Toy Drive.
+In December, our Car-Mart associates will deliver the toys to local children’s hospitals and organizations.

 Recent Posts